ItsBranK/DeveloperTools/README.md

 **Possible Arguments:** -1 to the maximum resolution your screen can display, for example; `256 256` will render thumbnails at 256x256 resolution.

 **Description:** The resolution scale to use when drawing product thumbnails, setting to -1 disables scaling.

+### > brank_disable_replays
+**Possible Arguments:** 0 or 1, for false or true.

+**Description:** When set to true, this will disable the advertisements around the stadium when viewing replays; this will only work for replay files and not any other offline or online mode.

 # Commands